-Punctuation marks are not included in the word count.
-Symbols such as "&" (and), and "#" (number/pound) are not considered punctuation Dictionary wordsone word The words "a", "the", "and", and "an" are counted as individual words.
-Geographical names limited to cities, counties, and states one word Examples: County of Orange, Orange County, San Juan Capistrano, City of Brea Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.Cone word Acronymsone word Regularly hyphenated words appearing in any generally available standard reference dictionary published in the United States within 10 years preceding the election.
-Each part of all other hyphenated words shall be counted as a separate word one word Dates - all digits (4/8/98)one word Words and digits (April 8,1998)two words Whole numbers - Digits (1 or 10 or 100, etc.)one word Spelled out (one or ten or one hundred)each word counts as one word Names of persons and thingseach word counts as one word Gus Enright (two words); L.A.
-Basketball Team (three words) Numeric combinations (1973, 18 1/2, 1971-73, 5%)one word Monetary amounts (if the dollar sign is used with figures - \$1,000)one word Spelled out (one thousand dollars)each word counts as one word Telephone/fax numbersone word E-mail and web site addressesone word If the text exceeds the word limit, the candidate must delete or change a sufficient number of words, or a sentence, to put the statement within the required word limit before the statement is filed.
-The candidate should correct any misspellings before the statement is filed.
+S nctuation marks are not included in the word count. ymbols such as "&" (and), and "#" (number/pound) are not considered unctuationeach symbol is counted as s one word The The ctionary wordshe words "a", "the", "and", and "an" are counted as individual words.
+NEW All Ex proper nouns including geographical namesxamples: County of Orange, Orange County, San Juan Capistrano, City of .one word Brea Abl breviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C .one word Acr ronyms one word dict egularly hyphenated words appearing in any generally available standard restionary published in the United States within 10 years preceding the election of all other hyphenated words shall be counted as a separate word n.
+Each ites - all digits (4/8/98) nole numbers - Digits (1 or 10 or 100, etc.)each word counts a mes of personsample: Gus Enright(one word) . one word Nui meric combinations (1973, 18 1/2, 1971-73, 5%) .one word onetary amounts (if the dollar sign is used with figures - \$1,000)pelled out (one thousand dollars)each word counts a Tel lephone/fax numbers one word E-n mail and web site addresses .one word of v he text exceeds the word limit, the candidate must delete or change a suffice words, or a sentence, to put the statement within the required word limit be attement is filed.
+The candidate should correct any misspellings before the statement is filed. fore the filed.
 Other than formatting requirements, your statement will be printed as filed.